paldhous/refine-geocoder/README.md

 - `mapquest_type` "Place," "amenity," "shop" etc indicate geocoding to an exact address; "highway" indicates geocoding to street only.
 - `mapquest_class` Further detail on the entity geocoded.

-The Bing Geocoder will need to be fed a well-formatted address, but MapQuest Open will work from more limited location description.

 ### How to use